the city deal

 1. Teachers, course coordinators and researchers

-Interested teachers, course coordinators and researchers who are involved in courses that allow students to work on real-life assignments within the previously mentioned key themes, can contact the project coordinator: Inge Hooijen, firstname.lastname@example.org.
-Researchers are also encouraged to join if their field of research aligns with the project themes.
+Interested teachers, course coordinators and researchers who are involved in courses within the previously mentioned key themes.
+Researchers are also encouraged to join if their own field of research aligns with the project themes.

-- a student looking for an internship or research project for their Bachelor or Master thesis within the previously mentioned themes
+The project is embedded in the curriculum.
+A student looking for an internship or research project for their Bachelor or Master thesis within the previously mentioned themes is also welcome to apply.

 What are the requirements?